 CHIs demonstrate efforts to follow and apply standards or “best practices” established by the American Association for State and Local History (AASLH) and the American Alliance of Museums (AAM).
 While some organizations are restricted in their ability to meet some of these guidelines, AHS seeks to support those who recognize the importance of the standards and who demonstrate a desire to adhere to them within the constraints of their individual circumstance.

-The 2020 program also includes the addition of an Institutional membership.
+Membership at the Institutional level or above is required for certification.
 This membership is designed for historical organizations and museums, schools, libraries and other institutions.
 It includes a subscription to the Journal of Arizona History.
-Membership at the Institutional level or above is required for certification.
 To become a member at the Institutional Membership level or above, visit our Membership page.

 - View the Guidelines PDF (includes Certification Requirements for Tier 1 and Tier 2)

-For questions about the Certified Historical Institution Program, contact [email protected].
+For questions about the Certified Historical Institution Program, contact Nicola Brownlee at 520-617-1141 or [email protected].